AdobeDocs/advertising.en/help/integrations/analytics/overview.md

 Using the Placement view:

-1. Include CTV spending placements in the reporting view.
+1. Include CTV-spending placements in the reporting view.

 1. Include the desired metrics, such as “Impressions”, “Clicks”, and so on.